Renukasant/cinema-ticketsJava/README.md

 ## Overview

 This project implements a `TicketService` for a cinema ticketing system.
-It adheres to the business rules and constraints provided in the coding exercise brief.
+It adheres to the business rules and constraints provided in the DWP coding exercise brief.
 The solution is written in **Java 21** and demonstrates clean, testable, and maintainable code.

 ## Business Rules Implemented